cryptpad/documentation/dev_guide/database.rst

 The information before ``#`` tells the browser which server to connect to, and what resources to download.

-For example, this part of the URL (`https://cryptpad.fr/code/`) tells the server to load the code editor.
+This part of the URL (`https://cryptpad.fr/code/`) tells the server to load the code editor.

 The remaining information (``#/2/code/edit/plpAeHfQ4YO49fczV5erSCgd/``) is handled with Javascript by the browser.